Should you buy gold during a recession? How about afterward? Should you at all? Here’s what you need to know about investing in gold to prepare.

 Have you heard about what’s been happening in Venezuela?
 The United States is not immune to these events.
 They happened before.
 They will happen again.
 Only this time, it will be worse.

-Recessions and Investing In Gold
+Investing In Gold and Recessions

 Why is it good to buy gold in a recession?
 Partly, it’s because of what happens to gold prices in a recession.
 According to thebalance, when the economy crashed in 1929 which was the beginning of the Great Depression, investors started trading their paper currency for gold.
 So much that the U.S. Treasury became concerned that they might actually run out of the countries supply of gold.